The Department of Mathematics and The

 an exciting research experience to our undergraduate community and help

 them exploring Mathematics.
-Students engage in research work with their peers under the guidance of a professor.
+Students engage in research work with their peers under the guidance of a professor over 6-8 weeks.
 They are invited to work on problems that do not require substantial background but are nevertheless of interest to the community, with results worth being published.
 By participating in the camp, students learn to collaborate as a team, extend classroom knowledge to the realm of research, and naturally improve their chances of pursuing successful graduate studies.

-In the 2022 Edition, 10 students participated and worked on three different projects:
+In 2022, 10 students participated and worked on three different projects:

 - Direct and Inverse Problems in the Study of Pandemics (Sophie Moufawad and Nabil Nassif): Nadine Charaf, Rawan Madi, Hussein Moussa and Lara Tarakh.